Heartbreak as Hamilton family find their dog brutally beaten in bathroom

 Warning: some may find content upsetting

-A Hamilton family have been left shocked and scared after their beloved family pet was beaten and left for dead in a bathroom of their home.
+A Hamilton family are shocked and scared after their beloved pet was beaten and left for dead in a bathroom of their home.

-Candice Ferguson says her mother, Antoinette, has been left so horrified by the incident she can't sleep at the thought of her 9-year-old Yorkshire Terrier, Diezel, suffering such a cruel way.
+Candice Ferguson says her mother, Antoinette, can't sleep at the thought of her 9-year-old yorkshire terrier, Diezel, suffering such a cruel way.

-After taking Diezel to the vets for an examination after his death, it's believed he was killed by either being stomped or hit with something hard to the head area.
+A vet who examined the dead dog believed he was killed by either being stomped or hit with something hard to the head area.

 Ferguson told the Herald her mother and Diezel had a strong bond.

-She walked through the house and nothing out of place, not until she walked into her ensuite bathroom.
+She walked through the house and nothing was out of place - until she walked into her ensuite bathroom.

 "That's where she saw him.
 She only needed to take a tiny look at him because she knew he was dead."